Heritage, Culture & Arts

 - Ward Heritage

-On a narrow platform on Arapawa Island, just above the waterline of Tory Channel, lie the skeletal concrete and steel remains of a once-thriving whaling station.
+On a narrow platform on Arapaoa Island, just above the waterline of Kura te Au/Tory Channel, lie the skeletal concrete and steel remains of a once-thriving whaling station.

 Here, at Fishing Bay, the Perano family began a career in whaling that would last from 1911 until 1964, when gunner Trevor Norton shot the last whale in New Zealand waters.

-The Peranos, an Italian family living in Picton, established three whaling stations – but Fisherman's Bay, established in 1924 by Joe Perano, was considered the most important.
+The Peranos, an Italian family living in Picton, established three whaling stations – but Fishing Bay, established in 1924 by Joe Perano, was considered the most important.

 Whalers initially used rowboats and hand-held lances and harpoons, but the innovative, forward-thinking Peranos soon improved on that.
 They built high-speed whale chasers, hunted with bomb lances, and at the end even had a spotter aircraft.